-Following President Cyril Ramaphosa clarification of his intentions to nationalise the South African Reserve Bank (SARB), the Mail & Guardian Data Desk decided to take a closer look at the current ownership.
+Following President Cyril Ramaphosa clarification of his intentions to nationalise the South Africa Reserve Bank (SARB), the M&G Data Desk decided to take a closer look at the current ownership.

 The SARB has more than 700 shareholders spread across the world with the second highest number of shares in German hands.
-From illuminati theories, millionaire dreams and some who don’t even know they have shares, the central bank’s private owners are a mixed bag of shareholders.
+From illuminati theories and millionaire dreams and some who don’t know they have shares, the central bank’s private owners are a mixed bag of shareholders.

-Despite the fact that shareholders have no power over Reserve Bank policy, ownership over the 2 million shares at the bank became the subject of a bitter battle at the ANC’s Nasrec elective conference in 2017, resulting in a resolution that the bank should be nationalised.
+Despite the fact that shareholders have no power over Reserve Bank policy, ownership over the 2 million shares at the bank became the subject of a bitter battle at the ANC’s Nasrec elective conference in 2017 — between the supporters of Nkosazana Dlamini-Zuma and those of President Cyril Ramaphosa — resulting in a resolution that the bank should be nationalised.
 The Economic Freedom Fighters have also for years mooted their aspiration to change the law and allow for the nationalising of the bank.

-At the bank’s annual general meeting last year, reserve bank governor Lesetja Kganyago noted that there are shareholders who also want the bank to be nationalised.
+At the bank’s annual general meeting last year, the governor, Lesetja Kganyago, noted that there are shareholders who also want to bank to be nationalised.

-Shareholder dividends are limited to ten cents per year and the largest shareholder with 20 000 shares receives about R2 000 per year.
+Shareholder dividends are limited to ten cents per year and the largest shareholder of 20 000 shares receives about R2 000 a year.

-By analysing the Shareholders Index Report published monthly, the M&G Data Desk found that the highest number of shares belong to Capetonians at 114 320, followed by Germans who own 91 850 shares and then residents of Pretoria who own 52 186.
+By analysing the Shareholders Index Report published monthly, the M&G Data Desk found that the highest number of shares belong to Capetonians at 114 320, followed by Germans who own 91 850 shares and then people who reside in Pretoria who own 52 186.

-“The Reserve Bank should be owned by the people of SA, not external shareholders,” Ramaphosa said this week.
+“The Reserve Bank should be owned by the people of SA, not external shareholders,” Ramaphosa said during his final question-and-answer this week.

 The Reserve Bank’s spokesperson, Ziyanda Mtshali, said she could not speculate on the reason why someone from Norway would want to acquire shares in the bank.